hemaalatha-nk/424_Assingment3/README.md

 Abhiram Anekal Vasudeva, did task 2
 Yashwanth Reddy Dasari Reddy, did task 3

-Task 2 and task 3 took most of the time in figuring out how to link the spatial data to the vegalite(altair).
+Task 2 and task 3 took most of the time in figuring out how to link Chicago Trafic Crashs - Crashs Dataset and chicago spatial data to the vegalite(altair).

 ### Data
 Our Data is Chicago Trafic Crashs - Crashs Dataset